Hawaii volcano eruption leaves residents wondering about fate of homes

 Leilani Estates, Hawaii (CNN)Residents voiced frustration and anxiety after being forced to evacuate their homes as lava and hazardous fumes spewed on Hawaii's Big Island.

-Many of them grappled with uncertainty, not knowing whether their homes are intact or have been engulfed in lava.
+Many of them grappled with uncertainty, not knowing whether their homes are intact or have been engulfed in lava flows.
 On Monday night, residents crammed into a community meeting, seeking answers.

 Is this situation going to go on for months?
 Can I go into my house to retrieve my pet if I wear a gas mask?
 Why am I being told I can't get into my neighborhood?